MISP/misp-book/faq/README.md

     Event 8 - OSINT - Dissecting  XXX... - Low - TLP Amber

 (Source: [Getting started with MISP](http://www.vanimpe.eu/2015/05/31/getting-started-misp-malware-information-sharing-platform-threat-sharing-part-3/))

+### Why are there malicious files in my MISP directory?

+It is entirely normal to find malicious files in the directory where MISP—a threat intelligence platform—stores evidence, including malware or other malicious files.
+Because MISP is designed to collect, analyze, and share threat data, these malicious files are intentionally present as part of the analytical process.
+If your security tools are triggering alerts on these files, we recommend excluding the `./app/files` directory from detection to prevent unnecessary disruptions to MISP’s normal operations.

 ### How can I restart the workers?